Lichfield Cathedral School: Music

 The Cathedral School is noted for its strong musical tradition.
-In 2011, the Cathedral Choir broadcast their Christmas Day Eucharist live on BBC One and most recently, they sang live on BBC Radio 3 for its Evensong programme.
+In 2011, the Cathedral Choir broadcast their Christmas Day Eucharist live on BBC One and most recently, they sang live on BBC Radio 3 for its Choral Evensong programme.
 At age 13, boys whose voices have changed may receive music scholarships at the school or elsewhere.
 A new girls' choir was started in 2006 for 10-14 year-olds and, more recently, the choir was admitted into the cathedral's choral foundation.